Federal vs State AI Law — How They Interact

 Voluntary frameworks

 • [NIST AI Risk Management Framework](/framework/nist-ai-rmf) (AI RMF 1.0 + Generative AI Profile NIST AI 600-1) — voluntary risk-management framework.
 Adopting it does not directly satisfy state-law obligations but substantially supports them.
+Operational guidance lives in the NIST AI RMF Playbook — NIST's companion resource of suggested actions per subcategory.

 • [ISO/IEC 42001](/framework/iso-42001) — international AI management system standard, certifiable through accredited bodies.